-The road network serving the site has already been provided under the previous permission (08/02766/FUL) and no changes are required to accommodate the current proposal.
-The proposed internal layout is constrained by the space available but is considered to be acceptable.
+The road network has already been provided under the previous permission (08/02766/FUL) and no changes are required to accommodate the current proposal.
+A condition is recommended to ensure that roadside boundary treatments are kept to a maximum of 1m in height to avoid obstruction of sight lines.
+The condition will ensure safe entry and exit from individual plots in accordance with policy T2.